Should We Start Signing Sex Contracts?

 It can be especially helpful if you see a professional dominatrix.
 They can read the contract before you arrive, knowing your safe word and limits instantly and ensuring they don’t cross your hard limit line be accident.

 So, would you sign a sex contract?
 Would you be willing to put pen to paper and agree to the things written down?
-Let us know either by leaving a comment in the box below or by heading to the Escort England forum.
+Let us know either by leaving a comment in the box below.

 Since then she has gained a fine reputation with her blogs on sex advice, sexual health and amusing news stories from around the globe.
 She is also a campaigner for the rights of sex workers from all over the world.